openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 Tooling
 =======

 One of the advantages of formalized commit messages is using them as input to tooling and conformance checkers.
-We will investgate tooling in the future, and are making no recommendations now.
+We will investigate tooling in the future, and are making no recommendations now.

 Rationale